Tsukasa Shiotani

 Tsukasa Shiotani (塩谷 司, Shiotani Tsukasa) is a Japanese professional footballer who plays as a centre-back for Sanfrecce Hiroshima.

-Shiotani is a well-decorated player, having won 8 trophies as of 2025, and has been named in the J.League Team of the Year for three years in a row, from 2014 to 2016.
+Shiotani has won 8 trophies as of 2025 and was selected for the J.League Team of the Year from 2014 to 2016.

 Club career

 Sanfreece Hiroshima

 On 23 December 2015, Shiotani was selected in the 2015 J.League Best XI.

 Al Ain

 On 15 June 2017, Shiotani was announced at Al Ain on a permanent transfer.

 During the final of the 2018 FIFA Club World Cup, Shiotani scored in the 86th minute against Real Madrid as Al Ain finished runners-up.

 Second spell at Sanfreece Hiroshima

 On 1 October 2021, Shiotani was announced at Sanfreece Hiroshima on a permanent transfer.
 He was part of the Sanfeece Hiroshima team that won the 2022 J.League Cup.

 Shiotani was part of the Sanfreece Hiroshima team that won the 2025 Japanese Super Cup.